aaknox/puzzle-me-pink/README.md

 - A registered user can:
     - [ ] log into website
     - [ ] view and edit profile
-    - [ ] change settings for personal preferences
+    - [ ] change settings to personal preferences
     - [ ] play a solo game
     - [ ] play a multiplayer game
     - [ ] view the leaderboard